TACC/Core-CMS/README.md

 - For a new article, the "Text" (not "Abstract") field content is **not** shown on the new article; [#607](https://github.com/nephila/djangocms-blog/issues/607)
 - Some blog plugins do **not** show "Plugin Template" option (if two or more sets are offerred); [#595](https://github.com/nephila/djangocms-blog/issues/595)
+- The "Tags" field requires a comma key press, not an Enter key press, to assign a tag.
+(We may be able to add instruction via cusotmizing the app template.)

 #### Troubleshooting

 ##### NoReverseMatch: 'Blog' is not a registered namespace

-If you receive this error:
+If you receive this error (during initial CMS setup):

 > django.urls.exceptions.NoReverseMatch: 'Blog' is not a registered namespace